 The miles that Colin reports her as piling up and the speed endurance and cross-country successes all made for a first class marathon and road running career.
 Starting with 3:05 in 1982 in the Foyle Festival Marathon in Derry – not a great time but a fair enough time for a woman in 1982.
 Moira went on to win the Northern Ireland championship three times, win the Dublin Marathon, compete in two Commonwealth Games and set Northern Irish records for both half-marathon and marathon.
 Her first attempt at the marathon is noted above but her second attempt over the same course brought her home in 2:47:38 and there were comments in the press about her being a sub 2:40 runner.
 For example from the Marathon and Distance Runner: “Then more drama as 1982 Ladies’s winner Moira O’Boyle of Clydebank (but with Irish connections) came charging through with a 2:47:58 to destroy her 1982 time by nearly 18 minutes and set a new Northern Ireland Women’s All-Comers Record.
 26 year old O’Boyle’s run puts her on the fringe of top class and she certainly looks like a lady ready for a sub 2:40.”
 (This is a direct quote, including the ‘Ladies’s!)
 The ‘Derry Journal’ in December 1983 reported on her win in the Foyle Women’s only 5K as follows: “In October 1983 women in their hundreds took to the streets of Derry to take part in the first ever Foyle Female 5K for the Foyle Hospice.
 The event was won by Moita O’Boyle, daughter of the legendary Donegal athlete Cyril O’Boyle.’

 In 1984 she won the Belfast Marathon in 2:53:54 and with it her first Northern Ireland championship title.
 The following year she repeated the feat with a time of 2:45:40 and then in 1986 she picked up her third consecutive title with the fastest time yet – 2:43:26.
 This qualified her for the Commonwealth Games to be held in Edinburgh and there she finished eighth in 2:42:29.
 Every race faster than the one before and by this time she had become Moira O’Neill having married the Irish marathon internationalist John O’Neill .
 Her first, and as far as I can find out, her only run under 2:40 came in Dublin in 1987 where she won in 2:37:06 .
 Wikipedia reports that in 1989 she finished two minutes ahead of Liz Bullen but I can find no other record of this particular race.
-I can find no record of her running a marathon in 1989 but in 1990 she ran in the Commonwealth Games in Auckland New Zealand and finished twelfth in 2:48:52.
+Just over 3,000 runners finished that year.
+Liz Bullen who finished second, is the twin sister of John Treacy, I can find no record of her running another marathon in 1989 but in 1990 she ran in the Commonwealth Games in Auckland New Zealand and finished twelfth in 2:48:52.

 With her Dad Cyril.